barmex61/MyWhatsAppClone/README.md

 # MyWhatsAppClone
  I'm tryna make similiar app like whatsapp
 I continue to work on it.
 Firebase database, navigation component is used.
 It is a messaging application similar to Whatsapp.
 Group chat and dual chat are available in its current version.
 I am working on notifications and voip.
 I plan to add a camera function later.
-MVVM architecture and liveData is adhered to.
+MVVM architecture and liveData is adhered to.I will change the way of updating the data.
+For the interface where the users are located, I will get the data after a certain time from the room database with rxjava, than the firebase, the data within a certain time

 Some images from the app ...

 ![sss](https://user-images.githubusercontent.com/9730563/154779300-e70ebf54-f3b4-497c-8e68-4f42a806afaf.jpg)